MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/switch-plans-manually.md

  **Purchase a new subscription and licenses:** Follow the steps in [Buy another Office 365 for business subscription](../subscriptions-and-billing/buy-another-subscription.md) to buy a new subscription.

 Make sure you purchase a subscription for the same organization that the users are in now.
-For example, check the email addresses for the Office 365 users you want to move.
+For example, check the email addresses for the users you want to move.
 If their email addresses include @contoso.com, you must purchase a new subscription for contoso.com.
 Include a license for each user that you want to move.

  **If you need help choosing a plan**, see the [Office 365 for business product comparison](https://go.microsoft.com/fwlink/p/?linkid=842056) page, or [call support](../contact-support-for-business-products.md).

 ## Step 3: Check your new subscription and licenses

-1. In the Admin center, go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Subscriptions</a> page, or choose **Billing** \> **Subscriptions**.
+1. In the admin center, go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Subscriptions</a> page, or choose **Billing** \> **Subscriptions**.

     If you're using Office 365 Germany, go to this <a href="https://go.microsoft.com/fwlink/p/?linkid=847745" target="_blank">Subscriptions</a> page.